NikhilTilak/nikhiltilak.github.io/index.markdown

     <img src="../assets/profpic.jpg" alt="Your Profile Picture" class="profile-pic">
     <div class="profile-info">
       <h1>Hello!
 My name is Nikhil Tilak.</h1>
-      <p>I'm a Postdoc in Physics with 8+ years of research experience.
-I'm an expert at device fabrication using e-beam lithography and characterization via tunneling and transport measurements.
-I'm highly skilled at analyzing data and summarizing findings.
-Furthermore, I'm experienced in numerical and machine learning techniques using Python and always working to expand my skill set.
-I'm currently open to process/yield engineering roles in the semiconductor industry as well as data scientist positions.
+      <p>I’m a Postdoctoral associate in Physics at Rutgers University with 8+ years of experience in nanofabrication of devices and their
+characterization via electronic tunneling and transport measurements.
+I’m a quick-learner who thrives in a collaborative environment.
+I’m highly skilled at designing experiments, collecting and analyzing data, and presenting findings as evidenced by my 6 peer-reviewed journal publications and conference talks.
+Additionally, I am experienced in numerical and machine learning techniques using Python and am always working to expand my skill set.
+I’m currently seeking process/yield engineering roles in the semiconductor industry and data scientist/analyst positions <br>
       My CV is linked above.
 Feel free to reach out to me on LinkedIn or via email if you have a suitable opportunity and would like to know more.</p>
     </div>
   </div>